kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-11: Abattoir

-Although a dais and the stump of a statue are visible by the north wall, the heqeti have repurposed this area for food storage and preparation.
-A score of carcasses hang from hooks in the ceiling; they are in various state of draining and/or curing.
-Two are still alive, moreover.
-A stone table rests against the southeastern wall; a half-dozen sharp copper blades rest on its blood-soaked surface.
-Feqarrip, an heqeti weaver responsible for the care and feeding of the efts, lurks among the hanging corpses.
-She is quick to join combat in area 10-10.
+* A dais and the stump of a statue are visible by the north wall.
+	* The heqeti have repurposed this area for food storage and preparation.
+	* A score of carcasses hang from hooks in the ceiling, in various state of draining and/or curing.
+		* Two are still alive: Erenbald and Mox.
+	* A stone table rests against the southeastern wall; a half-dozen sharp copper blades rest on its blood-soaked surface.
+* Feqarrip, an heqeti weaver responsible for the care and feeding of the efts, lurks among the hanging corpses.
+	* She is quick to join combat in area 10-10.

+GM Note
+* Erenbald and two companions were exploring level 7 with Mox as a guide; they discovered 7-84 but were overwhelmed by the heqeti nearby.
+* Their companions were sacrificed in the temple at 7-79, but Erenbald and Mox were delivered to level 10 for interrogation and eventually designated as food for the efts.

 Feqarrip, a heqeti weaver (see new monsters), as a 7th/7th-level magic user/cleric of Kauket: SZ M; AL CE; AC 3; MV 120’, 90’ swimming; HD 7; HP 35; #AT 1; Dmg 5-9 (hammer +2).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: amulet of natural armor +2 (see new magic items); hammer +2; potion of gaseous form.
 Memorized spells: enlarge, jump, magic missile, shield; continual